wchesley/The-Notebook/School/Busines Law/BusinessLawNotes.md

 # Chapter 7: Property Rights

+**Property:** The legal right to exclude others from resources that are origionally possessed
+or are acquired without force, theft or fraud.
+Property is *absolute* but not *infinite*, it's boundries can be *ambiguous* This definition makes property very central to the whole legal system.
+Property becomes not just an exclusionary right but an entire system unto itself.
+It is upon this property system of law that business depends.
+Property is central to the legal enviroment
+and central to society's acheivment of prosperity.

 ## Problem of limited resources:
 - Frameworks to handle limited resources.
     - State makes major decisions about the production and distribution of resources.